-France to withdraw ambassador, troops from Niger after coup: Macron
+France to withdraw ambassador, troops from Niger after coup

 Niger’s ousted Bazoum appeals to West Africa bloc court to free him

-He added that military cooperation was “over” and French troops would withdraw in “the months and weeks to come” with a full pullout “by the end of the year”.
+He added that military cooperation was “over” and that 1,500 French troops stationed in the country would withdraw in “the months and weeks to come” with a full pullout “by the end of the year”.

-France has maintained some 1,500 troops in Niger since the July coup and refused a request by the new military rulers for its ambassador to leave.
+France’s exit comes after weeks of pressure from the military and popular demonstrations.
 Thousands of people have protested in recent weeks in the capital Niamey, including outside a military base housing French soldiers.

-The new rulers had been demanding the exit of the French ambassador and troops after Macron refused to recognise the coup.
+Niger’s new rulers, who had been demanding France’s exit after Macron refused to recognise the July 26 coup, welcomed the French president’s announcement.

+“This Sunday, we celebrate a new step towards the sovereignty of Niger,” they said in a statement read out on national television.
+“This is a historic moment, which speaks to the determination and will of the Nigerien people,” they added.

 With tensions mounting, Macron said he told the ousted Bazoum on Sunday that “France has decided to bring back its ambassador, and in the coming hours our ambassador and several diplomats will return to France.”